-You can make stuffed bell peppers with any color pepper you prefer, but these days, I normally use green peppers.
+You can make keto stuffed peppers with any color pepper you prefer, but these days, I normally use green peppers.
 I’ve gotten quite used to them and there are a bit more carbs in the sweeter, more ripe red peppers, but not a whole lot.

 Still, if you’re on a keto diet and sticking to 20g net carbs a diet, every carb counts, right?